MoltenMuffins/HipsterNotHipster/README.md

 # HipsterNotHipster
 The entirety of the project can be found in the jupyter notebook in this repo.
+You may use <https://tinyurl.com/hipster100> to quickly refer to the notebook.

 ### Problem Statement
 This project attempts to create one class image classifier via transfer learning on top of VGG-Face as a final project submission for the December iteration of the Deep Learning Jump Start Workshop conducted by Red Dragon AI.